by Kate Voss (Chicago, IL)

 Our three month vacation was just like one that a family might go on today, with one key difference — we were without internet.
 Apart from using pay phones along the road, we were essentially disconnected from the rest of the world during our summer adventure across America.

-But, oh, how the .
-Today’s travelers rely on internet.
+But, oh, how today’s travelers rely on the Internet.
 It isn’t just a source of entertainment, but something that we’ve come to depend on in our day-today lives.
 RVers, especially full-timers, need to be able to check their email, get work done, and stay connected with their family and friends.